 You can synchronize data between two locations.
 For instance, your home and office computer.
 Data can be copied in one direction, or mirrored between both locations.

 This lets you create a USB recovery drive so you can perform disaster recovery – restoring data outside of your operating system.
 Handy Backup makes it easy to create one, just a few clicks and it’s done.
 Note: CD/DVD is not supported, only flash and USB drives.

 Backup and recover your entire hard drive.
 The software needs to be run as administrator, a minor annoyance.

 Handy Backup uses their own HBDrive.com as the default online backup service.
 The price is $44/month for 100GB of storage, which is extremely expensive.
 You can also choose from: Amazon S3, Box, iDrive, and others.

 The Handy Backup website includes a user manual and a FAQ.
 I like that Novosoft doesn’t charge extra for support.
 If you buy the software, you get free support for life.
 You can contact them via:

 Novosoft has a guaranteed response time of 2 days for trial users.
 Users of the paid software get support in 24 hours.
 Premium support (+$59/year) subscribers get a response within 12 hours, along with the option to get help via remote desktop.

 P.S.
 If you decide to buy Handy Backup, mention the keyword backupreview42 to Novosoft after ordering, will you?
-It gives me a small commission (don’t worry – it doesn’t affect your price).
+It gives me a small commission (don’t worry – it doesn’t affect your price) and helps support this site.
 I would appreciate it!